nickyhajal/austinsublet/index.md

 </div>
 <div class="img"><img src="/images/map.png"/>
 <span>
-    Less than 10 minutes from down-town + a bus just outside our house that goes downtown every 30 minutes.
+    <b>The Location: </b> Less than 10 minutes from down-town + a bus just outside our house that goes downtown every 30 minutes.
+Tons of great restaurants, bars and shops nearby.
 </span>
 </div>